 Wrong.
 Too much of anything is not a good thing.
 Of course the word ACID sends us screaming for the door with thoughts of a burning substance flaying off our insides.
 But ahhhhh alkaline, how nice, that sounds lovely and balanced doesn’t it because it’s not acid, what a relief?
 But remember that range of 0 to 14 and we’re meant to be about in the middle of it blood-wise?
 But oh, nobody is saying limit alkaline foods so you don’t get a low blood PH are they.
 Bring on the ACID diet (only a matter of time).

 Any diet that narrows the range of foods eaten is one to be wary of.
 We are designed to eat, digest and use a wide range of foods, in moderation at the appropriate times.
 That is all.

 No. The diet discourages eating refined and processed foods such as white flour and sugar.
 Great!
 It encourages lots of vegetables and certain fruits.
 Great!
 It discourages eating dairy products, meat and fish and poultry, hang on a minute, not so great (though veggie diets are sound if done correctly) because any diet that discourages eating certain food groups is a fad diet and can lead to deficiencies.
 People read the headlines then do this stuff off their own back, thinking “Milk is bad!”
 “Meat is bad!”
 “Fish is bad!”
 Luckily the whole thing is so out of sync with everyday living that they don’t manage to stick to it for long enough to do any real damage.
 They just move on to the next fad.
 By definition fad diets are not usually sustainable.

 If you would like to eat healthily and normally every day why not try our eatnaturally plans?
-They start at just £18 for four weeks.
-That’s less than a fiver a week for a nutrient packed diet that gives you steady fat loss, more energy, a healthy glow or just an easier life.
+Get a nutrient packed diet that gives you steady fat loss, more energy, a healthy glow or just an easier life.

 No fads, promise!